jamedge/moonlight/README.md

 This is a multi module project, which consists out of several projects:
 1. `moonlight-core` - Contains data access layer, case classes for DTOs and core data services
 2. `moonlight-api` - Provides REST API for storage and retrieval of lineage metadata
-3. TODO: `moonlight-client` - Scala Library for easy usage of the API
+3. `moonlight-client` - Scala Library for easy usage of the API

-For more information of each of the modules check their `README.md` file.
+For more information of each of the modules check their `README.md` files.

 ## Contribution